indieweb/wordpress-indieauth/readme.txt

 == Changelog ==

 Project and support maintained on github at [indieweb/wordpress-indieauth](https://github.com/indieweb/wordpress-indieauth).

+= 3.3.1 =

+* Add definition of profile scope
+* Improve documentation in README

 = 3.3 =
 * Switch to SHA256 hashing from built in salted hash used by WordPress passwords